Combating the Winter Blues & Seasonal Affective Disorder

 – Try a ‘dawn simulator’ alarm clock such as the Hatch.

 – Try daily phototherapy using a light box that provides an exposure of 10,000 lux of light; best used within the first hour of waking up.
 Using for 20-30 minutes at a time has been shown to elevate moods and alleviate the symptoms of SAD.
 Here is an example of a light box.

 - Exercising regularly (especially helpful if exercising outside)!

 - Promoting a healthy diet; encouraging more fruits, vegetables and whole grains.

 - Encourage social plans — push your kiddos to engage with their friends, make play dates, and social plans that embrace the darker evenings whether it’s movie nights, ice skating, or simply a cookie bake-off!

 - And when possible, planning a mid-winter vacation to somewhere sunnier can always help!

 It can be easy to get caught up in the bustle of the holiday season and feel that changes in attitudes around winter are ‘normal,’ but pay attention to your own feelings, your child’s moods, and take the winter blues seriously.
 With some simple changes, you can find ways to make the winter season fun, family-filled, and a time of togetherness with seasonal traditions!

-If at any point though, you feel like your child or teenager is struggling beyond what the above recommendations are helping with, please don’t hesitate to reach out to their primary care provider or come by our office for a mental health check.
+If at any point though, you feel like your child or teenager is struggling beyond what the above recommendations are helping with, please don’t hesitate to reach out to their primary care provider.